Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Thus, there is no time limit on when the distribution must occur.
 However, to be excludable from the account beneficiary’s gross income, he or she must keep records sufficient to later show that the distributions were exclusively to pay or reimburse qualified medical expenses, that the qualified medical expenses have not been previously paid or reimbursed from another source and that the medical expenses have not been taken as an itemized deduction in any prior taxable year.”

-Generally, money withdrawn from an HSA for other expenses are taxed at ordinary income rates.
-They are also subject to a 20% penalty when I'm under 65.
+Generally, money withdrawn from an HSA for other expenses is taxed at ordinary income rates.
+They are also subject to a 20% penalty when I’m under 65.

 Qualified Medical Expenses